On-Campus COVID-19 Testing

 More information on the science behind the Illinois saliva-based test is available below.

-Presently, the test is only available to current students, faculty and staff at the University of Illinois Urbana-Champaign who have active NetIDs and iCards.
+Presently, the test is only available to current students, faculty, staff and retirees at the University of Illinois Urbana-Champaign who have active NetIDs.

 The test is free.